• Skip to primary navigation

 Purpose

-When making that decision don’t only take into account the tomorrow.
+When making that decision, don’t only take into account what you are doing right now.
 Think about the next 2-5 years of your drumming journey and where you might be by that time.
-For you can easily keep your first drum set for that long.
+You can easily keep your first drum set for that long.

-In case you’re not even sure whether you’ll stick with drumming, I recommend: go budget!
+If you are just dabbling and aren’t even sure you plan to keep drumming in the long term, I recommend going budget!
 That is, go for a practice kit (the Pearl Roadshow) instead of a used one.
-Used ones can be broken or can have missing sections.
-This may prevent you to play your drum correctly specially while you are trying to learn.
+Used kits can be broken or can have missing sections.
+This may prevent you from playing your drums correctly, which can inhibit your learning.

-If you’re dead set on home recording, I suggest you look at my electronic drum set reviews.
+If you’re set on home recording (one day), I suggest you look at my electronic drum set reviews.
 Electronic kits make home recording way cheaper and easier.

 Again, I’ve shown you the best starter drum sets for adults.
 In terms of size, this means that anyone taller than 5ft will comfortably fit behind all the sets presented here.